dotnet/docs-maui/docs/user-interface/layouts/custom.md

     BV->>P: Size
 ``` -->

+All .NET MAUI layouts have a single backing control on each platform:

+- On Android, this backing control is `LayoutViewGroup`.
+- On iOS and Mac Catalyst, this backing control is `LayoutView`.
+- On Windows, this backing control is `LayoutPanel`.

+When a platform requests the measurement of one of these backing controls, the backing control calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A?displayProperty=nameWithType> method.
+This is the point at which control is passed from the platform's layout system to .NET MAUI's layout system. <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A?displayProperty=nameWithType> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> method.
+This method is responsible for measuring child views by calling <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout.

+When a platform requests the arrangement, or layout, of one of these backing controls, the backing control calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A?displayProperty=nameWithType> method.
+This is the point at which control is passed from the platform's layout system to the .NET MAUI's layout system. <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A?displayProperty=nameWithType> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> method.
+This method is responsible for determining where each view should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each view to set its location.

+> [!NOTE]
+> <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A?displayProperty=nameWithType> may be called multiple times before <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> is called, because a platform may need to perform some speculative measurements before arranging views.

 ### View measurement

 When a cross-platform view is measured, it passes the measurement to its native view.
 This process is shown in the following diagram: